 by PalmOne

-The first PDA-smartphone released by PalmOne by the end of 2003 - as a new company- after they acquired Handspring in mid-2003 and splintered the original company, Palm, Inc into two separate entities: PalmOne (hardware) and PalmSource (software).
+PalmOne released its first PDA-smartphone by the end of 2003 - as a new company- after they acquired Handspring in mid-2003 and splintered the original company, Palm, Inc into two separate entities: PalmOne (hardware) and PalmSource (software).

-While most of the technologies in this PDA/phone came from Handspring, PalmOne leveraged the PalmOS software to come up with a much robust gadget --one that can handle more apps and newer devices.
+While most of the technologies in this PDA/phone came from Handspring, PalmOne leveraged the PalmOS software to create a more robust gadget --one that can handle more apps and newer add-ons.

 Size was approximately 4.5" x 2.25" x 0.75" (L x W x thickness).